Why Do We Get The "Butterflies In My Stomach" Feeling?

 Need help coping with anxiety?

-The feeling of "butterflies" may refer to experiencing nervousness caused by specific events.
-For example, people who experience these sensations may get them when anticipating performing or during a presentation.
+The feeling of "butterflies in your stomach" may refer to experiencing nervousness caused by specific events.
+For example, people who experience the "butterflies" sensations may get that feeling in their stomach when anticipating performing or during a presentation.

-Others may sense these feelings when meeting someone new, in the presence of a crush, during a new relationship, starting a new job, or during other events involving any degree of the unknown.
-At times, having butterflies means you're falling in love with someone, while at other times, it can be an uncomfortable indicator that you feel nervous about something.
+Others may sense butterflies in their stomach when meeting someone new, in the presence of a crush, during a new relationship, starting a new job, or during other events involving any degree of the unknown.
+At times, having butterflies means you're falling in love with someone, while at other times, butterflies can be an uncomfortable indicator that you feel nervous about something.

-This stomach feeling may be experienced alongside an anxiety disorder or another mental health condition.
+This "butterflies in your stomach" feeling may be experienced alongside an anxiety disorder or another mental health condition.
 Anxiety disorders are mental health conditions that may cause chronic excessive worrying that interferes negatively with daily life.
-Recognizing the differences between butterflies in the stomach and anxiety disorders can help you understand the difference.
+Recognizing the differences between butterflies in the stomach and anxiety disorders can help you understand what you're experiencing.

 Common symptoms of an anxiety disorder which might cause the feeling of butterflies may include the following: